Women's rights in Saudi Arabia: Absher app

-The Saudi government's smartphone application Absher allows men to control whether women under their guardianship can travel outside the kingdom.
-It also sends a man alerts if a woman under his guardianship uses her passport at the border.
-In 2019, Absher received severe criticism.
+The Saudi government's smartphone application Absher allows men to control whether women under their guardianship travel outside the kingdom.
+It also sends alerts to the man if a woman under his guardianship uses her passport at the border.
+In 2019, Absher came under global criticism.
 Many international communities and human rights organizations demanded its removal from Google and Apple web stores.
 Some critics include US Rep. Katherine Clark and Rep. Carolyn Maloney, who called the app a "patriarchal weapon".
 US Senator Ron Wyden demanded the app's immediate removal.
 He called the Kingdom's control over women "abhorrent."
 Apple and Google agreed to investigate the app.
-However, following a thorough investigation, Google refused to remove the app from its web store, citing that the app doesn't violate the company's terms and conditions.
+However, following a thorough investigation, Google refused to remove the app from its web store, citing that the app does not violate the company's terms and conditions.
 Amnesty International and Human Rights Watch accused Apple and Google of helping "enforce gender apartheid" by hosting the app.

 Some Saudi women say that the Absher app has made their lives easier as everything can be processed online, allowing, for instance, travel approval from a guardian in another city.
 Human rights critics see the app as a way of normalizing patriarchal control and tracking women's movements.

 Male guardianship is closely related to namus (or sharaf in a Bedouin context), roughly translated as "honor."
 It also carries connotations of modesty and respectability.
 The namus of a male includes the protection of the females in his family.
 He provides for them, and in turn, the women's honor (sometimes called ird) reflects on him.
 Namus is a common feature of many different patriarchal societies.

 Since the namus of a male guardian is affected by that of the women under his care, he is expected to control their behavior.
 If their honor is lost, especially in the eyes of the community, he has lost control of them.
 Threats to chastity, in particular, are threats to the namus of the male guardian.
 Namus can be associated with honor killing.

 In 2007, a young woman was murdered by her father for chatting with a man on Facebook.
 The case attracted widespread media attention.
 Conservatives called for the government to ban Facebook, on the basis that it incites lust and encourages gender mingling.

 Hijab and dress code

-A hijab is a traditional Islamic norm whereby women are expected "to draw their outer garments around them (when they go out or are among men)" and dress in a modest manner.
+The hijab arises from the traditional Islamic norm whereby women are expected "to draw their outer garments around them (when they go out or are among men)" and dress in a modest manner.
 Previously, the Committee for the Promotion of Virtue and the Prevention of Vice, sometimes known as the religious police, has been known to patrol public places with volunteers focused on enforcing strict rules of hijab.
 With the 2016 reforms of Mohammed bin Salman, the power of the CPVPV was drastically reduced, and it was banned "from pursuing, questioning, asking for identification, arresting and detaining anyone suspected of a crime."